tsackton/ratite-genomics/README.md

 ------------

 Each directory contains the scripts for a particular analysis, along with a README describing that analysis.
-In many cases logs and/or output files are also stored in in a /data subdirectory under each analysis.
+In many cases logs and/or output files are also stored in a subdirectory under each analysis.